OpenWebAdvocacy/website/src/posts/sir-tim-berners-lee-discusses-apples-browser-engine-ban-and-web-apps.md

 > **<span style="color: var(--main-color);">I think a more powerful browser on the iPhone would change that dynamic</span>**
 > <cite>[Sir Tim Berners-Lee](https://youtu.be/78w61I62N_0?t=2457)<br>(emphasis added)</cite>

-> Because that to me feels like for all of the things we've talked about the future of the web has to happen on mobile, right I mean that is where the people are, that is the device that everyone carries around every day, and right now **Apple's decisions about what the web cannot do on mobile are actually the gatekeeper right.
-In real ways for most people's experience of the web**. **And so it's if you introduce some competition, can you break that or do you need to just switch to Android where Google wants you to use the web?**
+> Because that, to me, feels like for all of the things we've talked about the future of the web has to happen on mobile, right?
+I mean, that is where the people are, that is the device that everyone carries around every day, and right now **Apple's decisions about what the web cannot do on mobile are actually the gatekeeper right?
+In real ways, for most people's experience of the web**. **And so, it's if you introduce some competition, can you break that or do you need to just switch to Android where Google wants you to use the web?**
 > <cite>[Nilay Patel \- The Verge](https://youtu.be/78w61I62N_0?t=2457)<br>(emphasis added)</cite>

 > **Exactly**